lawrancej/logisim/README.md

 It is arguably the best free tool for teaching circuit design, which is why its development must continue.

 ## Getting started for developers

-Logisim developers: Logisim uses the [Gradle build system](http://www.gradle.org), so set that up first before attempting to develop Logisim.
-Ensure that the gradle executable is in the system path.
+The build script recognizes the following commands:

+	./gradlew build     # Build application jar
+	./gradlew eclipse   # Build Eclipse configuration
+	./gradlew createExe # Build logisim executable
+	./gradlew run       # Run logisim from gradle ./gradlew sonar     # Examine problems using Sonar

 To build the executable for Windows, you must install [launch4j](http://launch4j.sourceforge.net/) and ensure it is in the system path.

-The build script recognizes the following commands:

-	gradle build     # Build application jar
-	gradle eclipse   # Build Eclipse configuration
-	gradle createExe # Build logisim executable
-	gradle run       # Run logisim from gradle gradle sonar     # Examine problems using Sonar

-To examine problems with Sonar, you need to download and run SonarQube (the server) first.
+To examine problems with Sonar, you need to download [SonarQube](http://www.sonarqube.org/downloads/) (the server) first into a folder without spaces in it.
-The server must be in a path without spaces in it, so don't put it in Program Files.
-Then, you can run gradle sonar and go to [Sonar's page](http://localhost:9000).
+Then, run SonarQube for your platform and run `gradlew sonar` and go to [Sonar's page](http://localhost:9000).
 See the status of what everybody's working on using the [Logisim Trello Board](https://trello.com/b/GYyiVOWH/logisim).